Legalists Leave Trails of Collateral Damage

-I heard a story about a woman in Britain who said that she lost her religion, and now feels that she gained so much from turning her back on God (because her family was nothing but a bunch of hypocritical legalists).
+There’s a tale about a British woman saying she’d lost her religion, and now feels she gained a lot from turning her back on God (because her family was nothing but a bunch of hypocritical legalists).
 The story made me sad.
-Sad for the woman who wrote it.
+Sad for the woman.
 Sad for her family’s misunderstanding of the church.
 Sad for what this says about the way people view Christianity (even those – especially those, who call themselves “Christian”).

-My sad concern began to emerge almost immediately, when she said “I grew up surrounded by religion.
+My concerned melancholy emerged almost immediately, when she said, “I grew up surrounded by religion.
 Summer Christian camp was the highlight of the year, a massive social event.”
-With an emphasis on “religion as social event”, I knew there’d be trouble ahead in her story.
-Unfortunately, I think it’s a more common story than we really want to admit.
+With an emphasis on “religion as social event”, I knew there’d be trouble ahead.
+Unfortunately, it’s a far more common story than we care to admit.

-Life on one’s own with no one from your family, nor even close friends to hold you accountable, makes it really hard to walk rightly.
-Much of many people’s stories are disheartening; particularly a mother undermining her child’s faith by claiming to be a Christian, but then ignoring her child’s deepest needs.
+Life on one’s own, with no one from your family (nor even close friends) to hold you accountable, makes it difficult to walk rightly.
+These stories are disheartening; particularly those of a mother undermining her child’s faith by claiming to be a Christian, yet ignoring her child’s deepest needs.
 Parents, always keep close to your heart the fact that God disciplines His children with love.
 As parents we should lovingly guide our kids while cautioning them about the spiritual dangers of the world.
-Thankfully our heavenly Father does not ignore us.
+Thankfully our heavenly Father doesn’t ignore us.

-I’m not a doctor and have never sold insurance, so I don’t pretend to have solutions to complex challenges within the fields of medicine and indemnification.
-What I do know is that it appears as though almost every voter gets upset about how the United States government addresses the issue of paying for medical treatment.
+I’m not a doctor and I’ve never peddled insurance, so I don’t pretend to have solutions for complex challenges within the fields of medicine and indemnification.
+What I do know is that it appears as though almost every voter gets upset about how the US government addresses the issue of paying for medical treatment.

 Is it time to attempt a serious NGO (non-governmental organization) solution?
-Volunteers and not-for-profits currently provide aide around the world, but there doesn’t seem to a major effort in America.
+Volunteers and not-for-profits currently provide aide around the world, but there doesn’t seem to be a major effort to do this in America.
 Could citizens, in a grassroots effort, directly accomplish what the civil bureaucracy, in a centralized effort, appears unable to accomplish?

 I’ve heard tell of what some call a “classic example” – the surgical center of Oklahoma.
 They apparently accept no insurance, no government funding, no government programs, and work on a “cash only” basis.
-Statistics reportedly are on par with (if not above) the industry standards, and their prices are said to be at least 50% less than anything else.
+Statistics reportedly are on par with (if not above) industry standards, with their prices 50% less.
 If true, this, indeed, is a “classic example” of what industry – and perhaps the people of the church – will do if the government is simply moved out of the way.

 From CNN: “On the left, gesturing angrily, is a right-wing demonstrator sporting black clothes, sunglasses and a shaved head.
 On the right, staring right back at him, is a 16-year-old Girl Scout.”